DanEspin0821/Vechain_Case_Study/README.md

   *   HTTPS
   *   DNS

-* Those protocols are the underlying code that allows all Internet applications to run.
+* The protocols above are the underlying code that allows all Internet applications to run.
 Facebook, Amazon, Twitter, Google, Netflix, banking websites, news websites commonly used in our everyday lives run on one of these internet protocols.

 ## Blockchain Protocols
 * Like the internet, cryptocurrencies also [have their own protocols](https://blog.liquid.com/what-are-protocols-and-why-are-they-important).
 Cryptocurrency protocols allow users to manage their data.
 They allow individuals, or businesses alike to create an account, or a wallet, on a protocol that can then be used to pay for services and make transact on other websites.